decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 **The core observation**: due to the Backup's $2 \Delta$ view change timer, all the type 1 linearization points will arrive at the backup and be executed by the Backup before all the type 2 linearization points.

 Since the Primary is sequential, all the type 1 linearization points respect the sequential execution at the Primary.
-If Primary crashes, then all the type 1 linearization points are also respected at the backup since it is sequential and it receives all of them.
+If Primary crashes, then all the type 1 linearization points are also respected at the backup since it is sequential, and it receives all of them.

 Since the Backup is sequential, then all the type 2 linearization points respect the sequential execution at the Backup and they all appear after all the type 1 linearization points as needed.

-### Acknowledgment
+### Acknowledgments
 Many thanks to Matan, Avihu, and Noa for fixing several bugs in the Backup state machine pseudo code.